cypress-io/cypress-documentation/source/guides/guides/module-api.md

 title: Module API
 ---

-You can require Cypress as a Node module from your JavaScript applications.
-This can be useful when you want to use all test results after the run.
-For example you can:
+You can require Cypress as a Node module from your application under test.
+This can be useful when you want to access to the test results directly after the run.
+With this workflow, for example, you can:

-- send a notification about failing tests with included screenshot images
+- Send a notification about failing tests with included screenshot images
-- rerun a single failing spec
+- Rerun a single failing spec file
-- kick off other builds or scripts
+- Kick off other builds or scripts

 ## `cypress.run()`

-Runs Cypress tests and resolves with all test results.
-See {% url 'Cypress module API recipe' https://github.com/cypress-io/cypress-example-recipes#cypress-module-api %}.
+Runs Cypress tests and resolve with all test results.
+See the {% url 'Cypress Module API recipe' https://github.com/cypress-io/cypress-example-recipes#cypress-module-api %}.

 ### Options